Skip to content

 Recently I have been working with swagger in a project.
 Swagger 2.0 has become an open standard and now referred to as OpenAPI Specification (OAS).

-I also love medium.com, so when I saw their API doc was hand written in plain text, I thought it would be good exercise to convert it to OpenAPI Specification format.
-The result is https://github.com/amardeshbd/medium-api-specification
+I also love medium.com, so when I saw their API doc was hand written in plain text, I thought it would be a good exercise to convert it to OpenAPI Specification format.
+The result is https://github.com/hossain-khan/medium-api-specification

 Now, recently I’ve started adding Travis Continuous Integration (CI) script for most of my recent projects.
 So, I wanted to add CI support for this OAS project.